Granada Andalucia, Spain Travel Guide

 High-speed train connections between major cities are present.

-Local buses connect smaller towns and villages.
+Local buses connect smaller villages and villages.

 Consider a car rental for maximum flexibility in rural areas.